 Our board of directors has overall responsibility for our risk oversight with a focus on the most significant risks.
 The board of director's risk oversight process builds upon management's risk assessment and mitigation processes.
 Our enterprise risk management program is overseen by our general counsel and chief financial officer.
 Individual risks are identified and prioritized based on their overall impact to the organization in the context of significance and likelihood.
 The most significant risks are then identified to the board of directors and each significant risk is individually evaluated, including a review of mitigating activities related to such risk and a discussion is undertaken between the board of directors and management.
-The management team presents the results of the enterprise risk management assessment to the board of directors at least annually.
+The management team communicates regularly with the board of directors, through the audit committee, regarding management's ongoing enterprise risk managements.
 The board of directors also receives committee reports from each of the standing committees of the board of directors periodically to assist it in overseeing the Company's enterprise risk management.
 The board of directors also considers and discusses with management the processes in place relating to enterprise risk management and any potential changes to be made to such processes going forward.
 Additional review or reporting of enterprise risks is conducted as needed or as requested by the board of directors or any of its committees.